 Basics of a Proper Takeaway: One-Piece Takeaway

-When you start the club in motion, you want the club, along with your hands, arms, and shoulders to start the takeaway in unison, with a smooth, slow tempo.
+When you start the club in motion, you want the club, along with your hands, arms, and shoulders to start the takeaway in unison.
+This needs to be with a smooth, slow tempo.
 Your hips should also begin to turn slightly as the club swings above the ground

 Basics of a Proper Takeaway: Wrist Hinge

-As the club begins to move off the ground, with your hands approaching hip height, your wrists should begin to hinge, setting yourself up for a solid finish of your backswing.
+As the club begins to move off the ground, with your hands approaching hip height, your wrists should begin to hinge.
+Then you are setting yourself up for a solid finish of your backswing.

 With the club halfway back, it’s time to complete the backswing, which is comprised of finishing your turn, your wrist hinge, and establishing the correct swing plane.